-Todd offers professional chess lessons for individual students at his house in the Denver Tech Center area and also offers Skype lessons for those who do not live nearby.
+Todd offers private professional chess lessons for individual students at his house in the Denver Tech Center area.
+He also offers Skype lessons for those who do not live nearby.

 Call National Master Todd Bardwick at 303-770-6696 (wk) for information on: